ayodeji-0/Kraken-Track-Record/README.md

 I started trading because it represented a less random form of livebetting...lol...
 I literally used to live bet on league of legends games when I was 16 (21 now) so yea...made money tho, then lost it on csgo cases :(.

-But in trading assets the amount of historical data that you have access to is many orders of magnitudes higher than the information available about league of legends team and individual player stats, hence more conclusive evidence can be found in data.
+But in trading assets the amount of historical data that you have access to is orders of magnitudes higher than the information available about league of legends team and individual player stats, hence more conclusive evidence can be found in data.

 I trade mostly on price action (short term/intra-day) and mean reversion (long term/swing trading),backtested both of these with quantstats and got sensible results, with plans to extend valuation analysis to calculating the prices of cryptocurrencies using bitcoin-proxy/correlation values and discounted utility models, sine they generally have no intrinsic value.